Jeevalkant/Convolutional-Neural-Networks/README.md

 # Convolutional-Neural-Networks
 This repository focuses on implementing and training fully connected neural networks (NN) and convolutional neural networks (CNN).
-The assignment is divided into four parts, providing hands-on experience with different datasets and allowing you to practice building, training, and adjusting neural networks.
+This contains the part building a basic Neural Network followed by how to optimize and improve using various techniques.